maierbn/opendihu/doc/sphinx/settings/map_dofs.rst

 * `communicate`: Perform the mapping specified in `"dofsMapping"` and also consider dofs on remote processes.
 The source dofs can be given as either local or global numbers.
 The target dofs have to be given as global numbers, i.e. `"toDofNosNumbering"` has to be `"global"`.
 * `callback`: Do not use the `"dofsMapping"`, instead specify what to map by a custom callback function.
 The function is provided in `"callback"`, see below for the signature.
 The input dofs and output dofs are given by `"inputDofs"` and `"outputDofs"` and can both be specified in local or global numbering.
 Again, only the locally present dofs are considered.
 If you need the callback plus global communication, use two actions, one with mode "communicate" and one with "callback".

   The `callback` option is the only one to allow to map to multiple output slots.
-If this is needed, the option `"toOutputConnectorSlotNo"` is a list (of lists) with entries for the different slots.
+If this is needed, the option `"toConnectorSlotNo"` is a list (of lists) with entries for the different slots.

 Depending on the mode, other options have to be given.
 All modes need the options `"fromDofNosNumbering"` and `"toDofNosNumbering"`.
 These specify if dof numbers for the source and target slots are specified in *local numbering* or *global numbering*.